Popmotion/popmotion/packages/popmotion/docs/learn/basics/get-started.md

 ## Animate!

-As web developers, the DOM is our most common target for animations.
+As web developers, the DOM is our most common render target for animations.

 So, let's use the exact same animation from before to output to an element's `translateX` property.